2021 EKU Faculty Writing Retreat

-Complete and sign the attached application and submit it along with a description of your project and project goals to the Office of the Associate Vice President (BTC 147), or scan and email Justina Keathley at email@example.com
+Complete and sign the attached application and submit it along with a description of your project and project goals to the Office of the Associate Vice Provost for Research & Economic Development (BTC 147), or scan and email Justina Keathley at email@example.com

 Contact Dr. Tom Martin’s office for further information.

 Published on March 22, 2021